tomaka/luawrapper/README.md

 Prints `true` and `6.4`.

+Remember that Lua arrays start at offset 1.
+When you read a `std::map` from a table created in Lua like this `a = { 5, 12 }`, then the first key is 1.

 You can also use `readVariable` and `writeVariable` to directly read or write inside an array.
+Again, the first offset is 1.

     std::cout << lua.readVariable("a", "test") << std::endl;
     std::cout << lua.readVariable("a", 2) << std::endl;